Skip to main content

 2. The lapse-fix

 Policy lapsed because the renewal email went to spam, or the auto-pay card expired.
 Now the quote you're getting online is 40 to 60% higher than before.
-We can usually bind the same day at a non-standard carrier and re-shop in 6 months once the continuous-coverage clock restarts.
+In California a lapse alone can't legally be rated against you (Insurance Code §1861.02(c)), but the loss of a continuous-coverage discount can still move the number.
+We can usually bind the same day at a non-standard carrier and re-shop in 6 months once the continuous-coverage history rebuilds.

 3. The teen driver add

 Adding a 16 to 19 year old to the family policy typically doubles the premium.
-Mercury's Good Student discount, Mercury Drive (telematics), and adjusting which car the teen is assigned to can claw back 30 to 40% of that.
+Mercury's Good Student discount, verified low mileage (the only telematics lever California allows, since behavior-based usage scoring is barred here), and adjusting which car the teen is assigned to can claw back 30 to 40% of that.
 We do the math both ways and show you which combination wins.

 4. The rideshare driver